camlspotter/learnHA/docs/ReadMe.md

 ### Examples

-Command to lean an HA model for switched oscillator model using two trajectories stored in the file named "data/simu_oscillator_2.txt"
+Command to learn an HA model for switched oscillator model using two trajectories stored in the file named "data/simu_oscillator_2.txt"

 (1) without Type Annotation
 ```sh